maitrux/ev-charging-optimizer/README.md

 Charging power in each hour is then set proportionally:

 ```
-chargingPower = maxChargingPower × benefit × scale
+chargingPower = maxChargingPower × benefit
 ```

 If the sum of planned energy exceeds the remaining battery capacity, all hours are scaled down uniformly so the total fits.
-The result is returned in chronological order.

-This produces three behaviors in one model:

-1. **Solar preference** — sunny hours score higher and receive more charging power.
-2. **Cost awareness** — cheap hours score higher than expensive ones.
-3. **Reliability** — low-confidence hours are deprioritized because confidence multiplies the combined score.

 **Target time** is a hard deadline: only forecast hours whose start is on or before the target are considered.
-Sub-hour targets are supported (for example `16:30` includes the `16:00` hour bucket).
+Sub-hour targets are supported.

 **Target SoC** is validated on input and shown in the UI as a reference line.
-The optimizer itself plans energy up to the remaining battery capacity (toward 100%), not strictly to `targetSoc`.
+The optimizer itself plans energy up to the remaining battery capacity (toward 100%), not strictly to `targetSoC`.

 ## Architecture